 Odisha formerly known as Orissa is a state in Eastern India.
-The region is also known as Utkala and is mentioned in India's national anthem, Jana Gana Mana.
+The state’s capital is Bhubaneswar.

-Odisha has culinary tradition spanning centuries.
-It is well known for using mustard which is used ubiquitously in seed, paste and oil forms, giving many Odisha dishes a distinct flavour.
+Odisha's cuisine is well known for using mustard which is used ubiquitously in seed, paste and oil forms, giving many Odisha dishes a distinct flavour.
 Odisha’s thali (plate) consists of bhata (rice), kaharu phula bhaja (fried pumpkin flower), dalma (dahl cooked with vegetables, mustard and spices), besara (vegetables or river fish with mustard-paste gravy), saga bhaja (leafy greens lightly fried with garlic paste) and a five-seed mixture called pancha phutan.
-Odisha’s cuisine is well known for its desserts.
-Rasgulla originated from Odisha and became famous throughout the world.
-Chhenapoda is another major Odisha sweet.
+Some of the region specialties include:chungdi malai (prawn curry), macha ghanta (fish curry), chaatu rai (vegetable dish), etc. Among the popular sweet meals are rasgulla and chhenapoda.

-Major festivals of the region include Adivasi Mela, featuring art, dance and handicrafts of Odisha’s tribal groups, Konark Festival featuring traditional music and dance, International Sand Art Festival (Chandrabhaga Beach, Konark), Mukteswar Dance Festival, Rajarani Music Festival (Bhubaneswar), etc.
+Major festivals of the region include Adivasi Mela, featuring art, dance and handicrafts of Odisha’s tribal groups (January), Konark Festival featuring traditional music and dance in the backdrop of the famous Sun Temple (February), International Sand Art Festival, that takes place at Chandrabhaga Beach, Konark (December), Mukteswar Dance Festival (January), Rajarani Music Festival in Bhubaneswar (January), etc.

 There are three well-defined seasons in Odisha: winter (January to February), pre-monsoon season (March to May), south-west monsoon season (June to September) and north east monsoon season (October-December).

 Best time to visit is November to March.